ecabreja623/PutMeOn/README.md

 - Use Travis as the CI/CD pipeline
 - Use Heroku to deploy the app

-- Users can create a user using the '/create_user' endpoint
+- Users can create a user using the '/users/create' endpoint
     - users must pass a unique username
-- Users can delete a user using the '/delete_user' endpoint
+- Users can delete a user using the '/users/delete' endpoint
-- Users can create playlists using the '/create_playlist'
+- Users can create playlists using the '/playlists/create'
-    - users must pass playlist name
+    - users must pass unique playlist name
     - user must already exist
-- Users can delete their playlist using the 'delete_playlist' endpoint
+- Users can delete their playlist using the '/playlists/delete' endpoint
-- Users can update their playlist using the 'update_playlist' endpoint
+- Users can update their playlist using the '/playlists/add_song' and '/playlists/delete_song' endpoints
-- Users can search for their friend using the 'search' endpoint
+- Users can search for their friend using the '/users/search' endpoint
     - user must pass their friend's username
+- Users can search for a playlist using the '/playlists/search' endpoint
+- Users can add or remove one another as friends using the '/users/add_friend' and 'users/remove_friend' endpoints
+    - Both users must be distinct and already exist
+    - Users cannot be friends prior to adding one another
+    - Users must be friends prior to removing one another
+- Users can like/unlike a playlist using the 'users/like_playlist' and 'users/unlike_playlist' endpoints
+    - Playlist cannot already be liked if user is liking it
+    - Playlist must already be liked if user is unliking it